smarthome-go/homescript/README.md

 As of `v0.7.0-beta`, Homescript supports the use of generic http functions.
 The `get` function only accepts an arbitrary string as an url and returns the request response as a string.

-The `http` function is generic: given an url, a request-method, a `Content-Type`, and a body, a response will be returned as string
+The `http` function is generic: given a URL, a request-method, a `Content-Type`, and a body, a response will be returned as string

 #### Exit
 ```python